 What to look for when buying a high chair

 The award-winning Tripp Trapp Chair is designed for every stage of childhood from newborn and beyond.
 Easy to clean, the classic iconic design has a fully adjustable footrest and seat which holds up to 136kg.
-The ‘baby set’ and tray sold separately.
+The ‘baby set’ and tray is sold separately.

 Little Lou Baby